Why Tier II Compliance is Crucial for Community Safety — And How to Simplify the Filing Process

 - Is your facility on a campus or in a rural location where sand is used to treat the roads and sidewalks?

-Now that you have a better idea of whether your facility does or does not need to report for Tier II, let’s discuss why this regulation is so important to public safety.
+As you can see the regulations are complex.
+But now that you have a better idea of how to begin to assess whether your facility does or does not need to report for Tier II, let’s discuss why this regulation is so important to public safety.

 Why is Tier II Compliance So Important?